 3 – Create and update your online portfolios

-If you want to reach new audiences, sign up for every relevant online portfolio site, customize your portfolio for the type of audience on that site, and update it often.
+If you want to reach new audiences, sign up for every relevant online portfolio site, customise your portfolio for the type of audience on that site – and update it often.

-Partnerships are a remarkably effective growth hack but many freelance designers either don’t create partnerships or don’t implement them the right way.
+Partnerships are a remarkably effective growth hack but many freelance designers either don’t create alliances or don’t implement them the right way.

-The good news is that the market for partnerships is essentially endless!
+The good news is that the market for partnerships is virtually endless!

-If you build a partnership with them, they will give you work and, as you build your business, you’ll be able to give them work too.
+If you build a partnership with them, they will give you work and, as you grow your business, you’ll be able to provide them with work too.
 That’s how a business grows.